Working on one text document with multiple colleagues can lead to all sorts of complications.

-The difficult part begins when you need to combine the texts and make use of that feedback without loosing control.
+The difficult part begins when you need to take all revised documents, all comments and other edits into account without losing control.
 If you do that in Microsoft Word or any other desktop text editor you will most likely wind up with multiple documents opened in tabs or windows trying desperately to align them comfortably.

-Check out the Text Flow online demo to see how the system works.
+Check out the Text Flow online demo to see how the system works (update: no longer available).

 Other services like Google Docs offer basic collaboration features but they are not always allowed to use depending on the company you work for.

 Update: Text Flow is no longer available, the website is returning a 404 not found error.
 Alternatives come in the form of cloud based document management and hosting services like Google Docs or Microsoft SkyDrive.
 Both services offer collaboration features that allow multiple users to work on the same document at the same time.
 While not desktop applications, they offer one of the best solutions available nowadays.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.

 We are committed to keeping our content free and independent, which means no paywalls, no sponsored posts, no annoying ad formats (video ads) or subscription fees.

 If you like our content, and would like to help, please consider making a contribution:

 Ghacks is a technology news blog that was founded in 2005 by Martin Brinkmann.
 It has since then become one of the most popular tech news sites on the Internet with five authors and regular contributions from freelance writers.